Unicon/shib-cas-authn3/README.md

 * Add the IDP External Authn Callback Servlet entry in `idp/WEB-INF/web.xml`

-The servlet needs to be configured with either the init-param: casCallbackServletPropertiesFile (indicating the path and filename of an external properties file containing the name value parameters needed)
+The servlet can be configured with the init-param: casCallbackServletPropertiesFile (indicating the path and filename of an external properties file containing the name value parameters needed \[default: /opt/shibboleth-idp/conf/cas-shib.properties\]).
+If the properties file can not be found, then the servlet will attempt to load the properties from servlet params.

 Example `web.xml`: